zzzprojects/learn-orm/tutorials/visual-studio/code-style-preferences.md

 <img src="https://raw.githubusercontent.com/zzzprojects/learn-orm/master/tutorials/visual-studio/images/code-style-preferences-1.png">

- - All the settings on this dialog are applicable to your Visual Studio personalization account and aren't associated with a particular project or codebase.
+ - All the settings on this dialog apply to your Visual Studio personalization account and aren't associated with a particular project or codebase.
- - These settings aren't enforced at build time, if you want to associate code style preferences with your project and have the styles enforced during build, specify the preferences in an `.editorconfig` file that is associated with the project.
+ - These settings aren't enforced at build time, if you want to associate code style preferences with your project and have the styles enforced during the build, specify the preferences in a `.editorconfig` file that is associated with the project.

 Each item in the list shows a preview of the preference when selected.